richardatval/www.yesproject.org/what-we-do.md

 summary: "Nihil impedit quo minus id quod maxime placea"
 ---

-At the Youth Employability Support (YES) Project, we support young people age 15-24 years old to take steps towards employment and training.
+#### We support young people age 15-24 years old to take steps towards employment

 Our project team is made up of nine youth organisation and charities from across Leicester and Leicestershire.
 Together, we’re the YES Project.